supergiant-hq/xnet/README.md

 ## Packages

-xNET depends on the following core packages
+This framework depends on the following core dependencies

 | Module                 | Link            |
 | ---------------------- | --------------- |